Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 When looking at that kind of stuff and also at the profiles of maintainers of some of these projects I can't help but think that I am hopelessly incapable in comparison.
 But then they focused on something else.
 And they did so for long enough for me to see them do it.
-I guess if I continued working on web projects for long enough at some point someone just like me right now would stumble over my profile and think the same thing.
-How could someone achieve so much and have such skill?
-I guess the answer is focus and time.
+I guess it comes down focus and time.

 ## Building expertise over time